Sankalp22863/codesign-opt/llvm-project/llvm/docs/ResponseGuide.rst

 * Immediately ending any volunteer responsibilities and privileges the reportee holds.
-* An imposed suspension (e.g., asking someone to "take a week off" from mailing lists, bug tracker, Discord, repositories, or other communication forms).
+* An imposed suspension (e.g., asking someone to "take a week off" from mailing lists, bug tracker, IRC, Discord, repositories, or other communication forms).
 * A permanent or temporary ban from some or all LLVM Project spaces (online or in person).